 Like to change up your joe with the seasons?
 Café Kindred always has a flavor of the month—March is hazelnut—which can be added to beverages made with Vigilante beans.
 If you’re popping in with kiddos in tow, the hot chocolate is also pretty sweet.
 Warmer weather calls for an espresso fizz, made with fresh espresso, ice and sparking water.
 The Falls Church café offers limited indoor and outdoor seating, as well as online and call-ahead ordering. //450 N. Washington St. (Lee Highway), Falls Church

 This cozy Arlington Forest shop run by sisters Kay and Kim Seo serves pour-over drinks made with the café’s proprietary Enzymo coffee beans, which are naturally fermented and roasted inhouse.
-In non-pandemic times, counter seating provides a perfect perch for watching the brewing process, but for now, on-site imbibing remains on hold.
+In non-pandemic times, counter seating provides a perfect perch for watching the brewing process, but for now, that option remains on hold.
 Sense of Place also sells more than a dozen kinds of Enzymo coffee, which the owners tout for its low acid levels, for home brewing.
 The most popular is a medium-roast Ethiopian, which pairs nicely with the shop’s housemade blueberry muffins.
 No phone or web orders. //4807 1st St. North, Arlington (Arlington Forest)